 La Roche-Posay’s Pure Vitamin C10 serum is a product without much marketing (compared to others like Unicorn Essence, for example) but that works equally well or better.

-However, I don’t like this serum as much as my Estée Lauder favorite, Advanced Night Repair.
+However, I don’t like this serum as much as my Estée Lauder favourite, Advanced Night Repair.
 In the link you have the complete review.

 I hope my opinion about the Roche-Posay Pure Vitamin C10 Serum has served you if you are thinking of buying it.
 As I say, I don’t think it’s a bad option.
 But the best thing is that you try it for yourselves!